Different Bible Study Methods

 The Book Background Method of Bible Study involves gaining a better understanding of the biblical message by researching the background related to the passage, person, event, or topic being studied.
 This involves understanding the geography, historical events, culture, and political environment at the time a particular part of the Bible was written.

-In order for people to gain a better sense of a passage in the Bible, they must know the biblical background of the time.
-The reason being is because since times have changed drastically from when these passages were written and it is harder for the reader to understand the importance of the history spoken if they do not have knowledge of the culture of the time at our Bible Resource Tools section.
+For people to gain a better sense of a passage in the Bible, they must know the biblical background of the time.
+The reason being is because since times had changed drastically from when these passages were written and it is harder for the reader to understand the importance of the history spoken if they do not have knowledge of the culture of the time at our Bible Resource Tools section.

 Read much more on the Book Background Method of Bible Study with: Tools - Hints - 8 Steps to a Successful Book Background Method of reading.

 Download Background Study Method PDF Chart (print and keep a copy in your Bible.)

 Survey an entire book of the Bible by reading it through several times to get a general overview of its contents.
 Study the background of the book and make notes on its contents—the history, geography, culture, science, people, events, and topics covered.
 Outline and chart the key events and themes in our Bible Resource Tools section

 Use Bible reference books to increase your understanding of the Bible.
 Recommend buying a Bible map book with history and culture included using with reading any book of the Bible.
 Or you can read online or download free and print Bible maps and Biblical times here at our Reference/Resource Tools here.
 In book survey studies having a map, history and culture of that period as you are reading makes God's journey through the Bible come alive.

 Read much more on the Book Survey Method of Bible Study with Tools - Hints - 6 Steps to a Successful Book Survey Method of reading.